lupyuen/lupyuen.github.io/src/dsi3.md

   make
 ```

-We boot NuttX on PinePhone and run the Zig Test Program...
+We boot NuttX on PinePhone and run the Zig Test Program (pic above)...

 ```text
 NuttShell (NSH) NuttX-11.0.0-pinephone